martyFay12/odin-calculator/README.md

 # odin-calculator
-calculator for the odin project fundamentals couse
+calculator for the odin project fundamentals couse.
+Link found at